Translating Classical Buddhism to Modern English

 8. Sandhāna

 1. Thus I have heard:[1] One time, the Buddha was staying at Saptaparṇa Cave near Mount Vaibhāra of Rājagṛha.[2]
-He was accompanied by a large assembly of 1,250 monks.
+He was accompanied by a great assembly of 1,250 monks.

 Sandhāna Visits Udumbarikā’s Grove